 Coordinate with the Program Support Unit and RM or HHSC when a member transfers from STAR+PLUS Home and Community Based Services (HCBS) program to HCBS-AMH.

 HCBS-AMH may provide transitional planning for individuals who reside in an institution and who are also enrolled in a STAR+PLUS MCO.
 MCO service coordinators must participate in planning meetings with an RM, telephonically or in-person, during the member's stay.
 Planning meetings focus on coordination of services upon discharge from the inpatient psychiatric institution.
 MCO service coordinators are responsible for providing the RM requested treatment information for transition planning purposes.
-STAR+PLUS MCOs must follow all discharge planning requirements as outlined in Section 8.3.2.5.
+STAR+PLUS MCOs must follow all discharge planning requirements as outlined in Uniform Managed Care Contract (UMCC), Section 8.3.2.5.

 1240 Service Coordinators and the Section 811 Project Rental Assistance Program